truckersmp-cli/truckersmp-cli/README.md

 A simple launcher for [TruckersMP][truckersmp] to play ATS or ETS2 in multiplayer.

 _truckersmp-cli_ allows to download TruckersMP and handles starting TruckersMP through [Wine][wine] while supporting the Windows versions of [American Truck Simulator][steam:ats] and [Euro Truck Simulator 2][steam:ets2].
-There should be the [Windows version of Steam][steam:windows] already running in the same `WINEPREFIX`.
+The [Windows version of Steam][steam:windows] should already be able to run in the same Wine prefix.

-On Linux it's possible to install and update the game's Windows versions automatically through [SteamCMD][steam:steamcmd] and starting TruckersMP through [Proton][github:proton].
+On Linux it's possible to install and update the game's Windows versions automatically through [SteamCMD][steam:steamcmd] and start TruckersMP through [Proton][github:proton].
 While updating all running Steam processes will be stopped to prevent Steam from asking for password and guard code at Steam's next startup.
 A working [native Steam][repology:steam] installation is needed for starting through Proton.

 ## Usage options